sagrawalx/tallybot/README.md

 ## Add Bot

-[Add a generic bot](https://zulip.com/help/add-a-bot-or-integration) to your Zulip organization.
+[Add a generic bot](https://zulip.com/help/add-a-bot-or-integration) to your Zulip organization:

 * The bot needs to be an administrator.
 * The name you choose here will be used only to invoke the bot.
 I named it `TallyBot` for consistency, but you can name it whatever you like.